 After Chompers messaged back-and-forth with students about an on-campus program, Allegheny saw more than double the registrations than for the previous two events combined.

 For on-campus programs, Allegheny is receiving more student evaluations via Chompers than ever previously captured.
 “We’ve definitely gotten a much better response in our post-visit survey with Chompers, particularly from students,” said Andracki, “In the past, it’s been the parents that do those evaluations, and while we want to keep them happy, we also really want to hear from students.”

 “They’re not reading everything in the acceptance letter even though we pore over it.
 They’re not reading every single email that we send.
 And it’s great to see immediate results like that, and just a reassurance that using multiple ways to reach students is the way to go.”Jason Andracki, Senior Assistant Director of Admissions, Allegheny College

-The admissions staff embrace Chompers
+Admissions staff embrace Chompers

 Students loved Chompers – and so did the admissions team.
 The increased engagement among students delighted the staff.
 Perhaps just as exciting was how Chompers eased their burden by handling almost all routine messaging and transaction inquiries, allowing them to spend more time building the close relationships they so valued with their students.